gigasquid/gigasquid.github.io/source/_posts/2016-07-03-hello-world.markdown

 (println "Hello World")
 ```

-Then I slide the keyboard over to her, a tear sliding down my cheek, and lean over to whisper the one word of advice that I can form into words,
+Then I slide the keyboard over to her, a tear sliding down my cheek, and lean over to whisper the only advice that I can form into words,

 "Don't forget the closing parens."